Code-Institute-Submissions/Milestone_4_cookbook/README.md

-### Coding Bugs

 ## Testing User Stories

 <p> A potential user/user is able to view the recipes fully with instructions without registering and logging in.
 A registered and logged in user has the
 additional benifit of : adding, deleting and editing their recipes.
 The recipes which have been imported by author of the website are protected from being deleted.
-The user unfortunately is not able to reselect the filter options once selected and filtered.
-The user is not able to search for a recipe due to the the 'TypeError' mentioned in 'Coding Bugs'.</p>
+The user is able to filter recipes through the diet and health filters and search for a receipe through the search box.</p>

 #### CRUD operations testing

 ##### Create
-<p> The logged in user is able to create recipes through the add recipe form nce logged in. </p>
+<p> The logged in user is able to create recipes through the add recipe form once logged in. </p>

 ##### Read

 <p> The user is able to view recipes fully. </p>

 ##### Update
 <p> The logged in user is able to edit their own  added recipes. </p>